 Due to their short handles, quirts are a relatively portable toy for BDSM practitioners to take to parties and travel with.

 As with whips and floggers, it’s important to play safely with quirts.
 If a quirt draws blood, this should be cleaned from the skin and quirt thoroughly.
-You should also avoid drawing blood at a party or another public place to avoid spreading diseases.
+You should also avoid drawing blood from impact play at a party or another public place to avoid spreading diseases.

 Standard safety rules also apply.
 You shouldn’t play with quirts when you or the other party are under the influence of drugs or alcohol.
 You should also implement a safe word so play can stop whenever either party feels uncomfortable.